 Emily A. Wang, M. D. (2020, December 8).
 COVID-19, Decarceration–– A NASEM Report on the Role of Clinicians, Health Systems, and Payers.
 JAMA. https://jamanetwork.com/journals/jama/fullarticle/2773226.

 JAMA Network Open is a monthly open access medical journal published by the American Medical Association covering all aspects of the biomedical sciences.
 Health care in prisons and jails has no mandatory independent quality oversight nor is it integrated with the community health systems.
 The consequences include variability and failures in pandemic management.
 We think this article can help us dive deep into the relationship between healthcare and prison death and cases.
+Great.
+I look forward to seeing your analysis.

 Link: COVID-19, Decarceration, and the Role of Clinicians, Health Systems, and Payers